exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 * Connect actions: a common dialog where user can chose which provider to connect and menu actions dedicated to some connector.
 The last, dedicated actions, is optional and it's up to a connector to provider them or not.
 Indeed it's simply to provide such support as need only extend a Java class `BaseConnectActionComponent` and use provider ID in it: in internal method and for the class name (see sample below).
 * Drive action to force synchronization or drive removal.
 * File actions to open file embedded or in a new page on cloud site.

+Note that minimal requirement for UI action to be properly uninstalled on the connector removal, it's implement `CloudDriveUIMenuAction` interface.
+All UI actions of this type will be correctly removed on the server stop and added back again on the start.
+This way the Cloud Drive can be safely uninstalled without causing ECMS UI damages.

 A sample UI extension to connect a dedicated provider (Box here):
 ```java